 Hernia Types – Sports -How Do We Repair Them?

-We believe that since a sports hernia initiates from a tear in a weakened layer of the external oblique muscle fibers, simply sewing this muscle closed could lead to recurrences.
-The muscle fibers tear because of a reason; the muscle is weak.
+We believe that since a sports hernia initiates from a tear or a weakened layer of muscle fibers, simply sewing this muscle closed could lead to recurrences.
+The muscle fibers tear because of a reason; the muscle is weak or over used.
 Thus, we feel the muscle fibers need to be reinforced to help prevent them from tearing again in the future.
 Therefore we perform a mesh repair similar to what would be done during an inguinal hernia repair.

 Normal Patient